 - Know when to bend: You may have a strict bedtime routine in place at home, and work hard to keep it in place at all times.
 There will be occasions, however, that you may have to bend your routine a little.
 A birthday party Baby really wants to attend may mean skipping their afternoon nap, and holiday celebrations sometimes lead to a later bedtime.
 If you think it’s appropriate, don’t feel bad about bending your own rules now and again.

 - Stay firm on important matters: Some of the rules you have place may be safety-related, or very important to your family for other reasons.
 In these cases, you should feel confident in standing your ground.
-If a friend wants to let their child on an amusement park ride your child isn’t ready for, let them know you won’t be changing your mind – you’re the person who knows Baby best, and the one who’s responsible for her safety.
+If a friend wants to let their child on an amusement park ride your child isn’t ready for, let them know you won’t be changing your mind – you’re the person who knows Baby best, and the one who’s responsible for their safety.
 Other parents in your life should be able to respect the rules you set for Baby, just like you respect their choices for their children.

 It can be hard to feel like the odd one out, but if you keep the reasons why you set up your rules in mind, you should feel confident standing your ground.
 Parents who respect you will respect your rules, too.